 - Always use disposable tissues and stay at home when you are sick

 - Wash your hands thoroughly with soap and hot water and dry your hands with a clean dry towel or paper towel

-Free immunisation is available from 18 March 2020 for those most at risk of influenza complications.
+Free immunisation is available now for those most at risk of influenza complications.

-Like many employers, the Bay of Plenty and Lakes District Health Boards offer free immunisation for all of their health workers.
+Like many employers, the Te Whatu Ora Hauora a Toi Bay of Plenty and Te Whatu Ora Lakes offer free immunisation for all of their health workers.

-Or for more information contact your doctor or practice nurse, visit the IMAC website or phone 0800 IMMUNE (0800 466 863).
+Or for more information contact your doctor or practice nurse, visit the Immunisation Advisory Centre website or phone 0800 IMMUNE (0800 466 863).